AppImageCommunity/awesome-appimage/LICENSE.md/README.md

 	</p>
 	<br>
 	<p>
 		<a href="https://appimage.org">AppImage</a> is a format to distribute applications to various mainstream Linux distributions.
 One app = one file!
+As the vibrant community around AppImage is growing, so is this list.
 	</p>
 	<br>
 </div>